microsoft/iotedge-k8s-doc/src/examples/prereqs.md

 For a local development environment, you can use [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) or [k3d](https://github.com/rancher/k3d#k3s-in-docker) (recommended).

 ## Helm
 Helm is a package manager for Kubernetes which allows you to install applications, including IoT Edge, into your cluster.
-Please follow the **Helm 3** install [insructions](https://helm.sh/docs/intro/install/).
+Please follow the **Helm 3** install [instructions](https://helm.sh/docs/intro/install/).

->💡 Helm **3** is recommended for installing IoT Edge charts.
+>💡 Helm 3 is recommended for installing IoT Edge charts

 ## kubectl
 [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is an essential tool for interacting with your cluster.